GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### More computing sins are committed in the name of efficiency (without necessarily achieving it) than for any other single reason - including blind stupidity.
+> ### LISP has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
 >
-> ~ *William Wulf*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts